steveculshaw/brindlewoodbay/README.md

 **The bonfire gets lit**

-The BBH school song is starting up, around Billy the Bosun's exploits
+The BBH school song is starting up, around Billy the Bosun's exploits.

+Thomas talking about his football exploits, big of '95 ...
+Atsidi makes a fool of herself, attempting to chat up Thomas.

+After a night of drinking, next morning ...

+Winnie found an envelope with a plectrum inside. <br>
+Clue:  It has a design on it, which matches a guitar being played by Madison **[Scarecrow Maven Move]**

+#### 21st July

+We need Cozy Moves !!!

 ---